Basic instructions for cooking beans in the Rancho Gordo manner:

 When the beans are almost ready, the aroma will be heady.
 They won't smell so much like the vegetables you've cooked but the beans themselves.
 At this point, I'd go ahead and salt them.
 Go easy as it takes awhile for the beans to absorb the salt.
 If you want to add tomatoes or acids like lime or vinegar, wait until the beans are cooked through.

-If the bean water starts to get low, always add hot water from a tea kettle.
+If the bean-cooking water starts to get low, always add hot water from a tea kettle.
 Many believe that cold water added to cooking beans will harden them.
 At the very least, it will make the cooking take that much longer to bring them back to a simmer.
 We don't recommend using hot tap water, straight from a water heater.
 Better to heat the tap water in a tea kettle or pan first.

 So you're done!
 Once you've mastered this method, go ahead and try some different techniques.
 Your bean friends will swear by this or that method and you should take their advice, keeping in mind there are few absolutes when it comes to cooking beans, only that it's very hard work to mess up a pot of beans.